akhiljalan/beautiful-jekyll/aboutme.md

 Hi there!
 My name Akhil Jalan.

 I'm a 3rd-year student at the University of California, Berkeley studying Applied Mathematics with a conentration in data science.

-I hope to one day become a working data scientist, using my knowledge of mathematics and statistics to effect large-scale change in the world.
+This site is intended mainly to host blog posts and projects.
+If you found an error, please let me know!

 <div style="text-align:center" markdown="1">